 - 1-Day trip to Snow Monkey Park from JR Tokyo, Ueno, or Omiya Station

-- 1-day Snow Monkey and Cherry Blossom Tour in Nagano (Spring)
+- One day Snow Monkey and Cherry Blossom Tour in Nagano (Spring)

-- 1-day Snow Monkey and Cycling Tour in Nagano
+- One day Snow Monkey and Cycling Tour in Nagano

 This mobile friendly map includes most things mentioned in this article and more!
 It is smartphone friendly; you can use it easily via Google Maps.
 Click on the top left icon to open the menu.
 To customize the map to your interests, simply (un)select categories.
 Via Google Drive you can copy it to your folder of My Google Maps.

 Going to Japan?
 I wrote 13 other, detailed articles about it full of tips!
 Check all my Japan articles in the Japan Blog Archives.

 This article contains affiliate links to support this website.
 It does not cost you a cent extra if you buy something after clicking on one of those links.
 As you might understand, keeping a website like this up and running is not for free.
 Affiliate partners reward me with a small commision for making useful connections between buyers and their service or product (that I like too), which helps to cover the costs for this website.
 Consider it as a compliment for my work.
 For more information click here.

 Don’t want to order anything via these links but would like to support me to continue to create new content?
 You can always buy me a glass of wine or take a look at my partner page.
 Thanks in advance & enjoy your next trip!